 What Happened?
 Since You Asked…

 I started this blog when I was living out of my car.
-It was 2010 and I had just called off my wedding and left to travel across the U.S. and around the world with no itinerary or plans to return.
+I had just called off my wedding and left to travel across the U.S. and around the world with no itinerary or plans to return.
 I remember those early days with such awe and clarity.
 It was deep into August and the air was thick with humidity.
 I always drove with the windows down, the wind making my hair wild.
 I had traded in all of my wedding jewelry for a handful of gaudy rings full of rhinestones, chunky necklaces, and fake flowers to tuck behind my ears.
-I was turning 30 in a few months, but I felt younger than I had in over a decade.

 I worked online, had no apartment to take care of, no place to be, no relationship to manage.
 I was a girl gone and it was the first time in my life I remember feeling truly free.
 During the first months, I lived in a cabin in the Smokey Mountains, traveled through New Orleans with a federal marshal, drove across Costa Rica in an old Jeep, and lived with a house of farmers in Florida.
-I went to Australia, Bali, then Thailand, and Vietnam between October 2010 and March 2011.
+I went to Australia, Bali, then Thailand, and Vietnam.

 Though I was uncertain of my destinations, I was certain of my choice—to live in pure detachment.
 I dismissed old notions of time, and thrived on the promise of unending experiences, the idea that I could keep going, move faster and lose myself in each moment.
 Even in darker periods of fear, loneliness or solitude, spare nights in cheap hotel rooms off the interstate or on foreign lands—I always held onto this idea, the lustful vision of freedom.